-Early Composite decking issues
+Early Composite Decking Issues

-Below are some homemade tests you can do with first generation or lower quality decking samples you may have ordered.
+Below are some homemade tests you can do with first-generation or lower quality decking samples you may have ordered.

 3Staining and mould

 5Too much water

 Capped (co-extrusion) decking has ultra-low water retention in the region of 0.85%.
 Modern traditional composite decks will retain water below 2%.
-That said, water absorption must happen, otherwise, the boards would become brittle.
+That said, water absorption must occur; otherwise, the boards would become brittle.

 As a result, up to 80% of new UK decks are now built with composite decking as the advantages and benefits are so vast.